MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/performance-troubleshooting-plan.md

 - Save the trace files.
 Again, be sure to include the date and time of the capture and whether it demonstrates good or bad performance.

 If you're not familiar with running the tools mentioned in this article, don't worry because we provide those steps next.
-If you're accustomed to doing this kind of network capturing, you can skip to the section [[](performance-tuning-using-baselines-and-history.md#HowToReadYourTraces)](performance-tuning-using-baselines-and-history.md#how-to-collect-baselines) that describes filtering and reading the logs.
+If you're accustomed to doing this kind of network capturing, you can skip to [How to collect baselines](performance-tuning-using-baselines-and-history.md#how-to-collect-baselines), which describes filtering and reading the logs.

 ## Flush the DNS Cache first